 Here is a thought when considering whether to teach Roadside Survival and how much priority it should have in a driver education program, especially until the “4.0” curriculum comes along – hopefully requiring greater emphasis on preventing and contending with breakdowns:

-NTSA estimates that 5.25 million vehicle accidents of all types occur annually in the US.
+NTSA estimates that 5.8 million vehicle crashes / accidents of all types occur annually in the US (average for 2005-2015).
 This compares with 30 million yearly calls for assistance to AAA alone; I know from experience that this number from AAA represents only a small fraction of total breakdowns.
-So breakdowns are at least six times as likely as accidents; likely this figure is much higher.
+So breakdowns are at least five times as likely as crashes / accidents; likely this figure is much higher.
 I estimate that the ratio of breakdowns to crashes is 20:1.

 Safety implications are obvious: The safest breakdown is the one prevented so it doesn’t happen!
 The safest breakdown that happens is the one with minimum exposure to risks – normally a function of time stranded.

 Consequences from an accident generally are more serious than from a breakdown.
 But vehicle breakdowns, whose chances of happening are so much greater, usually involve inconvenience, lost time, discomfort, anxiety, and sometimes injury and death – when another vehicle hits one broken down and when human predators prey upon folks in a broken down vehicle.
 Injury also is possible when a stranded motorist tries to help himself but is neither trained nor equipped to do it safely.